LukeHeuser/notes/Java/java_basics.md

 `starts with` = Tests if this string starts with the specified prefix.

 `regionMatchs` = Tests if two string regions are equal.

+### String Methods for Manipulation

+This first set of methods don't actually change the underlying meaning of the text value, but perform some kind of clean up.

+`indent` = Adjusts the indentation of each line of this string based on the value of n, and normalizes line termination characters.

+`strip` = Returns a string whose value is this string, with all leading and trailing white space removed

+`stripLeading` = Returns a string whose value is this string, with all leading white space removed

+`stripTrailing` = Returns a string whose value is this string, with all trailing white space removed

+`trim` = Returns a string whose value is this string, with all leading and trailing space removed, where space is defined as any character whose codepoint is less than or equal to 'U+0020' (the space character)

+`toLowerCase` = Converts all of the characters in this String to lower case using the rules of the default locale

+`toUpperCase` = Converts all of the characters in this String to upper case using the rules of the default locale

+This second set of `String Manipulation` methods transforms the string value and returns a string with a different meaning than the original String.

 ## Escape Sequences